Buyer’s Guide to Electric Random Orbital Sanders

 Pre-Sand Stock Wood

-Better organize your project and save time by sanding all boards with 80- or 100-grit abrasives prior to cutting or assembling them.
-Eliminate the need to repeatedly stop, start and setup.
+Better organize your project and save time by sanding all boards with 80-grit or 100-grit abrasives before cutting or assembling them.
+Eliminate the need to stop, start and set up repeatedly.
 Remove milling marks, scratches and dents, which require the heaviest amount of sanding.

 Choose the Right Sander for the Job